OpenFreeEnergy/openfe/docs/guide/execution/quickrun_execution.rst

 Serial execution of multiple repeats of a transformation can be inefficient when working with a HPC, in this case higher throughput can be achieved by running one repeat per HPC job allowing for parallel execution.
-Most protocols are setup to run ``three repeats in seral`` by default, however, this can be changed via the protocol setting ``protocol_repeats``, see the
+Most protocols are setup to run ``three repeats in seral`` by default, however, this can be changed either via the protocol setting ``protocol_repeats``, see the
-:ref:`protocol configuration guide <cookbook/choose_protocol.nblink>` for more details.
-Each transformation can then be executed multiple times via the ``openfe quickrun`` command to produce a set of repeats, however, you need to ensure to use unique results files for each repeat to ensure they don't overwrite each other.
+:ref:`protocol configuration guide <cookbook/choose_protocol.nblink>` for more details or overridden via the ``--n-protocol-repeats`` flag of the ``openfe quickrun`` command.
+Each transformation can then be executed multiple times via the
+``openfe quickrun`` command to produce a set of repeats, however, you need to ensure to use unique results files for each repeat to ensure they don't overwrite each other.
 We recommend using folders named ``results_x`` where x is 0-2 to store the repeated calculations as our :ref:`openfe gather <cli_gather>` command also supports this file structure.